 There is no boarding fee to have your horse at the ranch.
 The only expenses are shoeing, grain, if needed, and any vet or medical costs incurred.
 Horses will be kept in nice sized outdoor pens.
 Interns are responsible for feeding and cleaning their horse’s pen twice daily.
 All horses must be current on shots and coggins per our policy.

-Depending on the success of your internship, and whether opportunities are available to you, we may be able to offer you a paying position on our ranch, or an exceptional reference to another.
+Depending on the success of your internship, and whether opportunities are available to you, we may be able to offer you a paying position on our ranch at the end of guest season, or an exceptional reference to another.
 Opportunities for employment, however, are neither guaranteed nor implied.

 Application Instructions